Sign Up Free

 The final model is the least dramatic but arguably the most widespread.
 Thousands of crypto courses exist on platforms like Udemy, Skillshare, and independent creator sites.
 Many were built during the 2021 bull market, and a significant number have not been meaningfully updated since.

 Crypto moves fast.
 A course from 2021 might still reference DeFi Summer mechanics, pre-Merge Ethereum (which transitioned to proof-of-stake in September 2022), or protocols that no longer exist.
 It might describe a regulatory environment that has since been completely overhauled.
 A learner taking that course today has no way of knowing which information is still accurate and which is dangerously outdated, unless they already have enough knowledge to evaluate it.
-Which, of course, defeats the purpose of taking a course.
+Which defeats the purpose of taking a course.

 The business incentive is clear: building a course once and selling it indefinitely produces the highest margin.
 Updating content requires ongoing investment.
 The result is a market flooded with digital courses that look comprehensive in their marketing copy but deliver knowledge frozen in time.